 Sine Tempore is a space campaign where your party of four heroes are scouting out a new planet called Primevus V in search of a new homeworld.
 This game has taken its time to arrive after kickstarting in 2017, and is a miniatures heavy game with tiles and dice rolling.
 Whilst there are many fantasy dungeon campaigns, there are not as many space based ones around so let us see how this compares.

 Initial impressions on unboxing are really good, the models are great quality, with pretty hard plastic and good detail, and i felt at the better end of genre and beating softer plastic models of Descent and Sword & Sorcery (purple bosses an exception).
-Tiles are larger than usual with square grids and excellent artwork that is better than all my other games, and scenery is great too with a three dimensional aspect to crates and trees that really stand out alongside the models, and provide cover and objects to climb on.
-I was really pleased with how a set up scenario looked on the table.
-Artwork on the booklets, cards and tokens are also top notch, and the player boards beat the thinner cards of most other games, coming with neat skill token upgrades to insert.
+Tiles are larger than usual with square grids and excellent artwork that is up with Descent 2nd edition for it detail quality, and the scenery is great too with a three dimensional aspect to crates and trees that really stand out alongside the models, and provide cover and objects to climb on.
+It was great looking set up on the table, and artwork is also top notch, with player boards beating the thinner cards of most other games, and coming with neat skill token upgrades to insert.

 The core box has four different heroes, a close combat leader, ranged weapon android, psionic powered character and an armed medic.
 These all have a unique enough role and skill sets, and you should quickly bond with yours.
 Enemy models are varied in size and type from tiny to large, and each model type also represents more than one card version which increases the variations available for each mission.
 The rules are well presented, a few minor areas could have been clearer, such as enemy loot dropping, but overall it was all pretty good for this kind of game.
 Line of sight was implemented well enough, and we liked that enemies had objectives until the hero threat became sufficient enough to change their behavior.
 The AI is not as deep or varied as Sword & Sorcery or Middara but adds a bit more compared to Gloomhaven or Massive Darkness.
-Now there are a lot of symbols for skills and conditions so this takes some learning and remembering, but there is a guide list in the rules book (a separate reference sheet would have been better), and there is an action reference turn guide provided helpful.
-It is worth noting the limitation that you need to play with 4 heroes each game, so you are best set up with the right size group, but i do not think playing 2 characters for instance would be that hard once you know them, however solo may be too much.
+There are a lot of symbols for skills and conditions so this takes some learning and remembering, but there is a guide list in the rules book (a separate reference sheet would have been better), and there is an action reference turn guide provided helpful.
+It is worth noting the limitation that you need to play with 4 heroes each game, so you are best set up with the right size group, and therefore it is not really solo friendly.

 Game comparisons from those i have owned and played would include Imperial Assault, which of course has the space campaign theme, and is always one player v all based in nature, and so can feel less co-operative or be unsatisfying for one side by the game end.
-I felt the theme of Sine Tempore stood up pretty well against the epic Star Wars, and the faun enemies give enough personality to be really interesting.
-Massive Darkness is also game where you set up a mission in advance and execute it co-operatively, and here i feel Sine Tempore wins hands down, as the rules are much better, tactically the game is more satisfying, and the campaign and upgrading characters leaves Massive Darkness for dust.
-Sword & Sorcery is another close comparison for having more dice symbols, a storyline to follow, and character improvements, and i really like both these games equally at the moment.
-Gloomhaven still offers the greater tactical depth and more scenario missions, but it does not look quite as nice on the table and characters need more investment and learning with slower long term progress, but i do not see these as competitors in quite the same way as other dice games are.
+I felt the theme of Sine Tempore stood up pretty well and the faun enemies give enough personality to be interesting.
+Massive Darkness is also game where you set up a mission in advance and execute it co-operatively, and here i felt Sine Tempore wins, as tactically the game is more satisfying, and the campaign and upgrading characters leaves Massive Darkness for dust.
+Sword & Sorcery is another close comparison for having more dice symbols, a storyline to follow, and character improvements.
+Gloomhaven still offers the greater tactical depth and more scenario missions, but it does not look quite as nice on the table and characters need more investment and learning with slower long term progress.

 Overall this is a middle ground complexity game, with dice rolling play, and contains some special elements not seen elsewhere, and it has enough upgrade areas to make playing again seem worthwhile.
-The campaign is proving really enjoyable with my group, players have bonded quickly with their character and enjoy selecting skills to upgrade.
+The campaign proved really enjoyable with my group, players bonded quickly with their character and enjoyed selecting skills to upgrade.
 There has been a lot of in game player interaction to strategise how to beat each mission, and the dice with all its symbols have proven to be pretty good in comparison to more basic numerical options.
 I like this game a lot, the characters, theme progression is all strong and i believe that even if balance did become an issue it can be mitigated by some simple changes to the ease or difficulty of gaining resources.
-It is fast becoming the campaign game of the year for us, but having completed the initial story i did sell it on to purchase something new.
+During 2019 It was the campaign game of the year for us, but having completed the initial story i did sell it on to purchase something new.